-First and foremost, tidal energy is a renewable energy, which means that it is inexhaustible.
+First and foremost, tidal energy is renewable energy, which means that it is inexhaustible.
 Tides are not observed to be diminishing in the status quo and this is something we can make use of.
 As an abundant resource where we can easily harness its energy, tidal power has a very good potential for power generation.

 Additionally, tidal power does not require fuel to operate, which leads to a cleaner environmental result.
 Using tides as the energy source, there will be no use of fossil fuel and it can operate almost endlessly.
-It does not even require oil to operate that can result to harmful greenhouse gases and oil spills.
+It does not even require oil to operate that can result in harmful greenhouse gases and oil spills.

 - Low Operating Costs